IntelliTect/Coalesce/docs/pages/stacks/vue/layers/viewmodels.rst

 Many-to-many helper collections
     For each :ref:`collection navigation property <ModelProperties>` annotated with :ref:`ManyToMany`, a getter-only property is generated that returns a collection of the object on the far side of the many-to-many relationship.
 Nulls are filtered from this collection.

+|

+.. _VueListViewModels:

 ListViewModels
 --------------

+The following members can be found on the generated ListViewModels, exported from `viewmodels.g.ts` as :ts:`*TypeName*ListViewModel`.

 Data Properties
 ...............